 Here are a few other benefits Sapphire Preferred cardholders can advantage of.

-2X Points on Grocery Purchases (temporarily)
+3X Points on Online Grocery Purchases (exclusions apply)

 Cardholders and recipients of gifts purchased by the cardholder are eligible for up to $50,000 ($500 per claim) in purchase protection.
 Items must be purchased with a Chase Sapphire Preferred card, and the cardholder must notify the benefits administrator within 90 days of the incident.
 Valid reasons for a claim include theft, damage, and accidental parting with the property in question.
 The event must happen within 120 days of the purchase.